-Construction date 1903
+Construction Date 1903

 Architect J Wood

 Original use Residential

 Current use Residential

 Ward St Margaret's

 Easting 616839

 Northing 245849

 Year added to Local List 2013

-2 storey detached house finished in red brick with painted stone dressings to windows and door surround.
-Pitched slate roof.
-The entrance door is a timber panelled door with highly decorative stained glazing to the upper panels.
-The door surround has margin lights with fanlight over, with a lintel with 'Rhodesia' painted above the door with a heavily modelled cornice; the detail repeats on the bays.
+painted above the door with a heavily modelled cornice; the detail repeats on the bays.
 Two storey canted bay window to the left of the door, finished with a pyramidal roof.
 Sash window with divided upper panes to all windows.
 Set behind original brick gateposts and wall with iron railings.
 Black and white diamond pattern clay tile path and step leads to the front door.